FAQs

 Honesty, and accepting constructive criticism, are necessary.

-You must be able to accept when your sponsor and/or Training Group Leader tell you that either your dog or you, are not suitable for this volunteer work.
+You must be able to accept when your sponsor and/or K9 Coordinator tell you that either your dog or you, are not suitable for this volunteer work.

 A search is a life-critical situation: egos and personal prejudices have no place in this.